math77/weird-actions/README.md

 #### "Share" a token

-Allows the owner of a media to share it with someone else, as a gift!
+Allows the owner of a media to share it with someone else, as a way of spread!

 Sharing media means creating a copy of NFT and sending it to other users' wallets.
 When an NFT is shared in the metadata it is indicated that it has been shared.